.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Enna.
 Castle and separate tower.

 Erice.
-This charming town has two castles, both well-preserved.
+This charming town has two castles, both well-preserved (though one is now a hotel).

 Falconara Sicula.
 Coastal fortress east of Licata, which also has a castle, and Gela.